yogitajibhakate/Weather_Api/README.md

 🌦️ WeatherSphere - Weather Forecast App
-Welcome to WeatherSphere, a simple and responsive weather forecast web application.
-This site allows users to search any city and view the current weather along with a 5-day forecast in a clean, user-friendly design.
+Welcome to WeatherSphere, a clean and responsive weather app built using HTML, CSS, and JavaScript.
+This project allows users to search for any city and get real-time weather details along with a 5-day forecast using the OpenWeatherMap API.

-🚀 Live Site:
+🚀 Live Site
-👉 Check out the live weather app

-(Replace with your actual Netlify link)
+👉 View WeatherSphere
+(Replace the link if you have a different Netlify deployment for this app)

-📁 Features
+📁 Project Features
-🔍 Search weather by city name
+Fully responsive design for all devices

-🌡️ Displays current temperature, humidity, wind speed, and pressure
+Displays current weather (temperature, wind, humidity, pressure)

+5-day forecast with weather icons and descriptions

-🕒 Shows real-time date and time updates
+Real-time date and time updates

-🌤️ Shows weather icon and description

-📅 Displays a 5-day forecast (1 forecast per day)

-💾 Remembers last searched city using LocalStorage
+LocalStorage support (remembers last searched city)

-❗ Error handling for invalid city or no internet
+Handles errors for invalid city names or network issues

-📱 Fully responsive design for all screen sizes
+Simple and user-friendly UI

 🛠️ Technologies Used
-HTML5

-CSS3
+HTML

+CSS

 JavaScript

 OpenWeatherMap API

 📬 Contact
-Feel free to connect with me through this project:
+Feel free to connect with me through the app